 Speed is an important factor to clear exams like IIT JEE and NEET.
 Keeping an eye on accuracy, aspirants need to learn how to solve questions faster in JEE and NEET.
 This comes with a lot of practice.

 How to Solve JEE Mains/ NEET Questions Faster?

 Tips and tricks to solve questions faster in JEE and NEET :

 - Read theory properly.
 Whenever you see a question you should know what topic the question is from and the concepts you can use to solve that question.

-- Remember all the formulas of Physics, Chemistry and Maths well.
+- Remember all the formulas of Physics, Chemistry, Math.
 If you take time to recall the formula, you will lose the time.

-- Try to get hint from question and options, which chapter or topic or concept is asked.
-Because JEE will have questions from almost all chapters of syllabus.
+- Get hints from questions and options, which topic or concept is asked.
+Because JEE and NEET will have questions from almost all chapters of the syllabus.

-- Think for another method to solve the problem.
+- Think of another method or approach to solve the question.
 It may be a shortcut which might be valid only for that particular question (due to some special symmetry).
 Such tricks will solve your question in 1 minute instead of 4–5 minutes.

 One such question (related to point 4) was asked in JEE main 2016.
 It had a straight line graph between Pressure and volume of a gas.
 We had to find the maximum temperature of an ideal gas during undergoing this process.
 The usual method is to find T as f(V) or f(P), then equating derivative of T =0.

 Another approach (that I found out during the exam) is to think about PV=constant graphs at different temperatures, which will help you realise that the hyperbola shifts “upward” along line P=V as temperature increases.